-2.5.3 Information & Communications Technology (ICT)
+2.5.3 Information & Communications Technology (ICT) & Web Sites Public Satisfaction on Municipal Services

 The Thabo Mofutsanyana District Municipality's Information & Communications Technology (ICT) maintains all the computers, Wide Area Networks and Local Area Networks in the municipality.
-The ICT unit support about 150 users and server infrastructure.
+The ICT unit supports about 150 users and server infrastructure.

-As technology is needed continuously, the ICT unit deliver support to its users uninterrupted.
+As technology is needed continuously, the ICT unit delivers support to its users uninterrupted.

 The main objectives of the ICT unit are to ensure proper utilization of Council's ICT resources as well as providing strategic direction and a technology growth path for the region.
 The ICT unit strives to find better, faster, and more economical ways of delivering a world class ICT service.